-In addition Airstream recommends the house battery ground should also be disconnected during chassis electrical work.
-The grounding stud is located inside the battery box at the top.
+In addition Airstream recommends the house battery ground should be disconnected during chassis electrical work.
+The battery box is located on the curbside of the vehicle.

 SAFETY CHECK LIST

 Your Airstream motorhome should be given a thorough safety check before a trip.
 Regular use of the following list will provide safe operation of your motorhome and will help you spot any malfunctioning equipment and correct the problem as soon as possible.
 The list is to help you and may not be all-inclusive.